TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 The Processing mode is intended for use with the [SAMCO Processing sketch](https://github.com/samuelballantyne/IR-Light-Gun/tree/master/Samco_4IR_Beta/Samco_4IR_Processing_Sketch_BETA).
 Download [Processing](processing.org) and the 4IR processing sketch.
 The Processing sketch lets you visually see the IR points as seen by the camera.
 This is very useful aligning the camera when building your light gun and for testing that the camera tracks all 4 points properly, as well as observing possible reflections.

 ## Technical Details & Assorted Errata

+### Serial Handoff (Mame Hooker) Mode
+Introduced in v{$versionNumber} *(That Heart, That Power)*, the gun will automatically hand off control to an instance of Mame Hooker that's connected once a start code has been detected!
+If available, the onboard LED will change to a mid-intensity white to signal serial handoff mode (unless any LED events trigger it to change, which will follow those thereafter).
+As if now, it reacts to M1x2 (offscreen button toggle for that game), F0 solenoid feedback, F1 rumble feedback, and F2/3/4 LED feedback.

+If you aren't already familiar with Mame Hooker, you'll **need compatible inis for each game you play** and **the gun's COM port should be set to match the player number** (COM1 for P1, COM2 for P2, etc.)!
+COM port assignment can be done in Windows via the Device Manager, or Linux via settings in the Wine registry of the prefix your game/Mame Hooker is started in ([instructions from WineHQ here](https://wiki.winehq.org/Wine_User%27s_Guide#Serial_and_Parallel_Ports), note that Arduino COM ports are indeed `ttyACM#`).

+This can be disabled (and any other references to serial handoff mode) by commenting out `#define MAMEHOOKER` in the beginning of the sketch (after the initial defines & directly above the hardware configuration).

 ### Change USB ID for Multiple Guns
 If you intend to use multiple SAMCO guns, the Arduino software does not have an immediately intuitive way of distinguishing different boards of the same type; ergo, if you have two RP2040 guns, they will both be `Adafruit ItsyBitsy RP2040 Mouse/Keyboard` with the same USB identifier.
 This will confuse RetroArch and/or TeknoParrot (or other apps that directly addresses individual mice) which won't be fun for play; or you might just want to change the name for flare.
 All good!